-- A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division-1 Specifications, apply to work of this section. - B. Other Sections Referenced: - 1.
-Section 330130.01 Sewer Collection System Rehabilitation Definitions - 2.
-Section 330130.17 Television Inspection
+A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division-1 Specifications, apply to work of this section.

+1.2 RELATED DOCUMENTS AND SECTIONS

+- A. Section 33130.03 Sewer Flow Control

+- B. Section 330130.17 Television Inspection

+- C. Section 330130.72 Cured in Place Pipe Lining

-- A. The intent of sewer line cleaning is to remove foreign materials from the lines and restore the sewer to a minimum of 95% of the original carrying capacity or as required to televise the sewer per NASSCO guidelines and perform the work detailed in the plans and specifications.
+A. The intent of sewer line cleaning is to remove foreign materials from the lines and restore the sewer to a minimum of 95% of the original carrying capacity or as required for proper lining of the pipe or seating of internal pipe joint sealing packers.
 Since the success of the other phases of work depends a great deal on the cleanliness of the lines, the importance of this phase of the operation is emphasized.
 It is recognized that there are some conditions such as broken pipe and major blockages that prevent cleaning from being accomplished or where additional damage would result if cleaning were attempted or continued.
-If in the course of cleaning operations, damage does result from pre-existing and unforeseen conditions such as broken pipe, the Contractor will not be held responsible. - B. Each sewer segment from station 0+00 to 10+77 shall have heavy cleaning performed, that includes the removal and disposal of any material along the invert of the pipes or manhole or any excess materials removed during cleaning.
+If in the course of normal cleaning operations, damage does result from pre-existing and unforeseen conditions such as broken pipe, the Contractor will not be held responsible.